AdamChaseArnold/e2e_tester/README.md

    - Node modules must have correct permissions (755)

 3. **Network Configuration**
-   - Backend must expose port 5000
+   - Backend runs on port 5001
-   - Frontend must expose port 3000
+   - Frontend runs on port 3000
    - Services must wait for dependent services to be healthy

 ### Installation